A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Distributed Split Gibbs sampler

 All the computations described in Algorithm~\ref{algo:single-synch} are conducted simultaneously on each worker, after the necessary communication phases.

 Before giving the proof of this result, we want to emphasize that communications to apply the operator $\Db$ and its adjoint $\Db^*$ are symmetric: the same workers are involved in communications, but the direction of the communications (send/receive) is reversed; the indices of the subparts that are communicated are not the same.
-Communications necessary to computations involving $\Db$ are received by worker $k$ from those of ${\cal R}_k$; communications necessary to computations involving $\Db^*$ are received by worker $k$ from those of ${\cal S}_k$. \Cref{fig:comp-comm-D}(a) illustrates the communications involved in the application of the operator $\Db$ from \Cref{ex:block-sparse}. \Cref{fig:comp-comm-D}(b) illustrates the communications associated with the application of the adjoint operator $\Db^*$.
+Communications necessary to computations involving $\Db$ are received by worker $k$ from those of ${\cal R}_k$; communications necessary to computations involving $\Db^*$ are received by worker $k$ from those of ${\cal S}_k$ (see \Cref{ex:comp-comm-D}).